 How Is Melanoma Diagnosed

 Learn your ABCD's: Definitive diagnosis is made by biopsy.
 Melanomas are screened by the abcd's: a-asymmetry; b-irregular borders; c-different colors; d-diameber >6mm (size of pencil eraser).
 If you notice a mole with these characteristics, get it checked out asap.
 If you have a skin lesion which is growing, ulcerating, bleeding, or otherwise changing, get it seen as well for evaluation and possible biopsy. ...Read moreSee 5 more doctor answers

-Skin is the largest and one of the most complex organs in the body composed of hundreds of different structures.
-Nearly any of these elements can degenerate into cancer.
-However the three most common are: basal cell, squamous cell and melanoma which occur in that order and degree of aggressiveness.
-Although heredity plays a major role, sun exposure and tobacco use & ...Read more
+A condition in which some element of your skin--which is one of the most complex organs in the body--degenerates into cancer.
+The three most common types of skin cancer are: basal cell, squamous cell, and melanoma which occur in that order and degree of aggressiveness.
+Although heredity plays a major role, sun exposure and tobacco use and ...Read more

 - Talk to a doctor live online for free

-- How is elephantiasis diagnosed?
+- How is melanoma caused?

 - Ask a doctor a question free online

-- How is galactorrhea typically diagnosed?
+- How serious is melanoma?

-- Talk to a dermatologist online
+- Talk to a dermatologist online for free